alexwholland/SENG-275/Assignment 1/Assigment1b.md

 **c)**

-To detemine the tests that can be removed we can use Test Suite Minimization.
+To detemine the tests that can be removed (Test Suite Minimization), we can use Equivalence Partitioning.

 **d)**
 ```